Praemuntiacus/Separating_the_Sheep_from_the_Goats/README.md

 The histograms of the residuals from the linear models exhibited a normal distribution, implying unbiased and accurate models and supporting the validity of the model assumptions.
 The assumption of homoscedasticity was supported by the p-value of the *Breusch-Pagan test*, which indicated the absence of sufficient evidence to suggest heteroscedasticity in the regression model residuals.
 With a p-value greater than 0.05, we would fail to reject the null hypothesis of no heteroscedasticity.
 This finding suggests that there is insufficient evidence to conclude that the residuals exhibit significant heteroscedasticity.
 Homoscedasticity is an important assumption in linear regression analysis as it ensures valid statistical inference, reliable prediction intervals, and consistent interpretation of coefficients.

-:computer: Hence, the resulting regression models were suitable for predicting missing values of both true and false banknotes.
+Hence, the resulting regression models were suitable for predicting missing values of both true and false banknotes.
 The predicted values were assigned to the column with missing data in the incomplete dataframes, which were then appended to the complete data subsets.
 ***

 **K-MEANS CLUSTERING**